 A Beginner's Guide to Buying a Riding Mower or Tractor

-- Cutting large lawns - If you live on a large property, cutting grass is hard to do with a push mower.
-A lawn tractor allows you to save time and energy maintaining your front and backyard.
+- Cutting large lawns - If you live on a large property, cutting grass is nearly impossible to do with a push mower.
+A lawn tractor allows you to save time and energy while maintaining your front and backyard.

 - Consumers on a tight budget - This model is typically a more affordable option than garden and zero-turn tractors.